 Prepare a complete onboarding program in advance:

-- Prepare a list of documents for signing — ideally in electronic format, so no time is wasted on the first day.
+- Prepare a list of documents for signing in electronic format, so no time is lost on administrative processing during the first day that could be used for onboarding content.

-- Create all necessary accounts and access ahead of time: corporate email, Slack/Teams, task trackers, Notion, repositories, and internal portals.
+- Create all necessary accounts and access ahead of time: corporate email, Slack or Teams, task trackers, Notion, repositories, and internal portals.
+Access gaps on day one create an immediate signal that the organization was not prepared for the new hire's arrival.

-- Put together a detailed plan for the first week: team meetings, technical and product onboarding, demo projects, or workshops.
-Make sure everything is added to the calendar so the newcomer can navigate their schedule with ease.
+- Put together a detailed plan for the first week — team meetings, technical and product onboarding, demo projects, or workshops — added to the calendar before the start date.
+A visible, structured schedule reduces the cognitive overhead of navigating an unfamiliar environment and makes it clear that the organization has invested in the new hire's transition.

 Assign a curator: